Skip to Main Content

 Citing Generative AI Tools and Their Use

-This guide's pages about the "Big Three" styles (APA, MLA, and Chicago) each have a tab about how to cite any use of, and tools used for, generative AI.
+2. This guide's pages about the "Big Three" styles (APA, MLA, and Chicago) each include a tab about how to cite any use of, and tools used for, generative AI.

 • ACM (Association for Computing Machinery)